Are healthcare and health insurance expensive in Sri Lanka?

 When we asked expats in Sri Lanka if healthcare and health insurance are expensive in Sri Lanka, they wrote...

 "Healthcare and health insurance in Sri Lanka can be expensive, depending on the type of care and coverage needed.
 Generally, public healthcare is more affordable than private healthcare, but the quality of care may not be as high.
 Health insurance is also available in Sri Lanka, but it can be costly and may not cover all medical expenses.
-Additionally, many people in Sri Lanka are unable to afford health insurance, leaving them vulnerable to high medical costs," explained one expat living in Sri Lanka.
+Additionally, many people in Sri Lanka are unable to afford health insurance, leaving them vulnerable to high medical costs," remarked another expat in Sri Lanka.

 Get Quote